dazzaji/open-agent-traces/WORK_PLAN_V4.md

-# Updates to open-agent-traces Project
+# Work Plan for Updtes to open-agent-traces Project

-## **FINAL WORK PLAN: Refactor Agento Observability**
+## **WORK PLAN (v4): Finalize Module 1 Refactoring and Repository Cleanup**

-**Objective:** This plan details the necessary steps to refactor `Agento`'s Module 1 to produce standards-compliant OpenTelemetry (OTEL) traces, fully decouple it from the `openai-agents` SDK, and establish a robust, scalable observability pattern for all subsequent modules.
+**Objective:** This plan details the final, precise steps required to complete the observability refactor for Module 1.
+The goal is to eliminate all legacy artifacts, ensure repository consistency, and finalize the code so it is robust, maintainable, and ready to serve as the template for Modules 2-5.

-### **Part 1: Foundational Cleanup & Code Centralization**
+### **Part 1: Repository Cleanup and Consistency**

-**Objective:** Create a shared, robust utility for tracing and standardize project structure before refactoring any module logic.
+**Objective:** Purge all legacy files and references to ensure the project is consistent and that only the new, refactored code is used.

 *   **Item 1.1: Standardize File Naming and References**
     *   **Action:** Rename `module1-opentelemetry-gm-1156.py` to `module1.py`.